NixOS/nix/doc/manual/src/contributing/cli-guideline.md

 possible for those options.

-In cases, the user might not provide the input or they provide wrong input, rather then show the error, prompt a user with an option to find and select correct input (see examples).
+In cases, the user might not provide the input or they provide wrong input, rather than show the error, prompt a user with an option to find and select correct input (see examples).

 Prompting is of course not required when TTY is not attached to STDIN.
-This would mean that scripts wont need to handle prompt, but rather handle errors.
+This would mean that scripts won't need to handle prompt, but rather handle errors.

 A place to use prompt and provide user with interactive select